morganics/bayesianpy/README.md

  - Various utility functions for reading dataframes, casting and generally mapping between dataframes -> SQLlite -> Bayes Server.

 Note: I believe there is now an in-memory implementation for mapping between dataframes and Bayes Server, however the SDK currently writes data to an SQLlite database which is then read by the Java API.

+## Motivation

+Python is a simpler language to put together something quickly, the Bayes Server API is very powerful, and consequently can be time consuming to work with directly.
+I haven't tried to wrap every single piece of Java code, however I have tried to - in general - separate out any Java calls from the client of the SDK, to allow type hinting and remove any confusion of working through Jpype.
+You can do a lot more with the Java API directly, however the most common usage; creating network structures, training and querying networks should be mostly accounted for.
+The Java API is fairly stable (e.g. it doesn't change very much from release to release) however this Python wrapper is very much in flux!

 ## Example: training a model from a template